Matt Henry (singer): Career

 His early West End credits include Saturday Night Fever and Avenue Q.

-In 2013, Henry competed in series two of the BBC's The Voice UK, where he was mentored by both will.i.am and Jessie J. He reached the grand final and ultimately finished in fourth place.
-His performance of Ray LaMontagne's "Trouble" has received over 12 million hits on YouTube, and LaMontagne’s original recording re-entered the UK Singles Chart following the airing of Henry's performance.
+In 2013, Henry competed in series two of the BBC's The Voice UK, where he was mentored by both will.i.am and Jessie J. He reached the final and finished in fourth place.

 In 2015, he released his debut solo album Red Flare, which was recorded live at the studio owned by The Feeling’s Dan Gillespie and produced by Mr Hudson.
 He promoted the album with a UK tour supporting pop icon Cyndi Lauper.